-Needling is a minimally invasive method of treating contractures and painful conditions of the hand, which helps restore the volume of movement without serious damage to the skin.
-Most often it is chosen when quick action and minimal tissue trauma are important.
-Next — about when the method is applied, how the procedure goes and what the recovery looks like.
+Needling is a minimally invasive method for treating contractures and painful conditions of the hand, helping to restore range of motion without significant skin damage.
+It is most often chosen when a rapid effect and minimal tissue trauma are important.
+Below is an overview of when the method is used, how the procedure is performed, and what recovery involves.

-Unlike open surgery, needling is performed without large incisions: the intervention is usually performed under local anesthesia and does not require a hospital stay.
+Unlike open surgery, needling is performed without large incisions.
+The procedure is usually carried out under local anesthesia and does not require hospitalization.

-This approach allows you to quickly return to the usual way of life.
-But it has certain limitations.
-Therefore, the final choice between needling and surgery is made by the doctor, weighing all the advantages and disadvantages of each method.
+This approach allows patients to return quickly to their usual daily activities.
+However, it has certain limitations.
+Therefore, the final decision between needling and surgery is made by the doctor after evaluating the benefits and limitations of each method.

-Needle aponeurotomy is used for local restrictions of movements and mechanical blocking of the structures of the hand.
-In practice, it is used to treat:
+Needle aponeurotomy is used for localized restrictions of movement and mechanical limitations in the structures of the hand.
+In clinical practice, it is used to treat:

-This method is chosen when treatment is required with minimal intervention and predictable recoverability in domestic conditions.
-Its advantages are:
+This method is chosen when treatment with minimal intervention and predictable recovery in an outpatient setting is required.
+Its advantages include:

-At the same time, the procedure may be less effective in severe cases, for example, in complex injuries.
-Therefore, the orthopedist must explain to the patient the predicted outcome and risks before starting treatment.
+At the same time, the procedure may be less effective in advanced or complex cases.
+Therefore, the orthopedist should explain the expected outcomes and potential risks before treatment.

-The recovery plan depends on the diagnosis, the degree of contracture, and the tissue response to the intervention.
-In most cases, the movements of the fingers are restored early so that the tendons slide freely and the stiffness does not consolidate in the joint.
-During rehabilitation, it is important to monitor the objective state of tissues and sensations:
+The recovery plan depends on the diagnosis, the degree of contracture, and the tissue response to the procedure.
+In most cases, finger movements are encouraged early to maintain tendon gliding and prevent stiffness.
+During rehabilitation, it is important to monitor both tissue condition and symptoms:

-Needling is suitable for patients with local tissue damage.
-It is used in cases where the cause of the restriction of movements is clearly known, which can be eliminated pointwise.
+Needling is suitable for patients with localized soft tissue changes.
+It is used when the cause of limited movement is clearly identified and can be addressed in a targeted manner.

-In Dupuytren's contractures, the method is more often considered in the early or moderate stages, especially when there is a palpable pull and extension is predominantly affected.
+In Dupuytren’s contracture, the method is more often considered in early or moderate stages, especially when palpable cords are present and extension is primarily affected.

-The price of needling is given below, and a complete list of the cost of procedures is available in the price list of the clinic.
-During the consultation, the doctor conducts an examination, assesses the condition and forms an individual treatment plan.
+The price of needling is listed below, and a full list of services is available in the clinic’s price list.
+During the consultation, the doctor performs an examination, evaluates the condition, and develops an individual treatment plan.

 8500 UAH